PlagueVonKarma/jep-hack/README.md

 - Nayru62 (Crystal Legacy) - [DVs & Hidden Power display code](https://github.com/cRz-Shadows/Pokemon_Crystal_Legacy/blob/main/engine/pokemon/stats_screen.asm)
 - SoupPotato - Move Animations and Pallettes [here](https://github.com/PiaCarrot/mae-pokeorange/commit/9e148c8a28bbe6850f3df11605b4f7b4068a4652) and [here](https://github.com/PiaCarrot/mae-pokeorange/commit/52f8f8e77189b01453590c5496bbc7a9332b6237).

+## Academic References
+* Bolles, D. & Bolles, A. (1996).
+A Grammar of the Yucatecan Mayan Language.
+Revised ed.
+Lancaster, California: Labyrinthos Press.
+ISBN 0-911437-49-5.
+Available at: http://www.famsi.org/reports/96072/grammar/index.html
+* Boot, E. (2009).
+The Updated Preliminary Classic Maya - English, English - Classic Maya Vocabulary of Hieroglyphic Readings.
+Updated edition.
+Mesoweb Resources.
+Available at: https://www.mesoweb.com/resources/vocabulary/Vocabulary-2009.01.pdf

+When naming Ajawalcan, we used academic sources compiling the grammar and vocabulary of Yucatan Mayan and Classical Mayan, aiming to represent indiginous Latin American cultures the best we could.
+The name literally translates to "Kingly serpent" or "Lordly serpent", where "Ajaw" was the name for a king or ruler, and "can" is the spelling for "serpent" used in Kukulcan, the deity worshipped by Mayans of the day.

 Original readme proceeding...
 # 16-bit index expansion for Crystal